What we know about the Minnesota shooting suspect

 Boelter said he worked at major food brands such as Nestlé, and was the general manager of a 7-11, according to an online resume.

 Boelter registered to vote as a Republican in the early 2000s, state records show.
+Carlson said he was a Trump voter.
 In a post six years ago on LinkedIn, Boelter encouraged people to vote and wrote, “I think the election is going to have more of an impact on the direction of our country than probably any election we have been apart of, or will be apart of for years to come.”

 A state document that listed his 2019 appointment to a development board noted he had “no party preference.”

-Note: This story has been updated with an interview with David Carlson.